g-ongenae/assert-or-boom/doc/or/orNotAcceptable.md

 # orNotAcceptable

-Throw a Boom.Not Acceptable if the previous assertions where false.
+Throw a Boom.Not Acceptable if the previous assertions were false.

 ## Skeleton